Server Certificates

 This ensures that only the Mosquitto service has access to the private key, enhancing security.

-To apply the changes, restart Pro Mosquitto.
+To apply the changes, restart Pro Edition for Eclipse Mosquitto.
 Check the Mosquitto logs for troubleshooting if needed.

 Configuring Cedalo Platform with a Server Certificate